openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ### Build Samples

-If you have already built the demos and samples, you can skip this section.
+To build OpenVINO samples, follow the steps for your operating system in the OpenVINO Samples page ([Linux](../OV_Runtime_UG/Samples_Overview.md#build-the-sample-applications-on-linux), [Windows](../OV_Runtime_UG/Samples_Overview.md#build-the-sample-applications-on-microsoft-windows), [macOS](../OV_Runtime_UG/Samples_Overview.md#build-the-sample-applications-on-macos)).
 The build will take about 5-10 minutes, depending on your system.

-To build OpenVINO samples:

-@sphinxdirective
-.. tab:: Linux

-   Go to :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Linux" section.

-.. tab:: Windows

-   Go to :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Microsoft Windows OS" section.

-.. tab:: macOS

-   Go to :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on macOS" section.

-@endsphinxdirective

 ## <a name="download-models"></a> Step 1: Download the Models